toolhouseai/toolhouse-n8n/README.md

 - Check the n8n UI **Executions** tab for workflow run details and errors.
 - If credentials are not found:
   - Ensure the credential name matches everywhere (`toolhouseApi`)
-  - Rebuild (`npx tsc`) and restart Docker/n8n
+  - Rebuild (`npm run build`) and restart Docker/n8n
-  - Check that `dist/nodes/ToolhouseApi.credentials.js` is present and mounted
+  - Check that `dist/nodes/ToolhouseApi.credentials.js` and `dist/nodes/toolhouse.svg` are present and mounted
   - Check logs for errors

 ---